-- (a) Non-seasonal employees who work a minimum of eighty (80) hours per month shall be credited with continuous service for the time worked.
-Continuous service credit will not be earned for: - (1) absences without leave - (2) absences due to suspension - (3) Unpaid leave of absence for more than 30 days or layoff for more than 30 days, unless employees are allowed to accumulate seniority under this Agreement. - (b) Seasonal employment of 120 days or less in any calendar year shall not be credited toward continuous service for the time worked. - (c) Seasonal employment in excess of 120 calendar days in any calendar year shall be credited toward continuous service.
+- a) Non-seasonal employees who work a minimum of eighty (80) hours per month shall be credited with continuous service for the time worked.
+Continuous service credit will not be earned for: - 1) absences without leave - 2) absences due to suspension - 3) unpaid leaves of absence for more than 30 days or layoff for more than 30 days, unless employees are allowed to accumulate seniority under this Agreement. - b) Seasonable employment of 120 days or less in any calendar year shall not be credited toward continuous service for the time worked. - c) Seasonable employment in excess of 120 days in any calendar year shall be credited toward continuous service.